Yiminghh/Yiminghh.github.io/content/authors/admin/_index.md

 I also interested in generative models, graph representation learning, higher-order network analysis, and their interdisciplinary applications.

-If you have any academic problems or seeking any form of cooperation, please feel free to email me :smiley:
+Please feel free to reach out for potential collaborations or discussions :smiley: